Amsterdam/amsterdam-app-frontend/.docs/test-automation.md

 # Test automation

-We use [Detox](https://wix.github.io/Detox/) to automatically test usage scenarios for regressions.
+We use [Detox](https://wix.github.io/Detox/) to automatically test end-to-end regression tests.

 To allow the test library to consistently target components, we assign test identifiers to them through a `testID` prop.
 Most of our components accept this, reused from React Native’s `ViewPort` props.